kettek/open-markup-editor/docs/markup-packs.md

 ```

 ##### uiConf
-The `uiConf` argument should be a structured array that adheres to the [OME-UI](OME-UI) declarative syntax.
+The `uiConf` argument should be a structured array that adheres to the [Configuration System UI](idiosyncrasies.md#ui) declarative syntax.

 Ex.
 ```